Facts and reports

 According to the international newsletter Science Watch, UVic is the fifth most influential university in the world in the field of energy and fuels, as measured by the citation impact of the top 100 scientific articles per institution published between 1998 and 2008.
 In North America, only Princeton, Cornell and the US National Energy Lab ranked higher.

-UVic Industry Partnerships (UVic IP) links universities and colleges on Vancouver Island with researchers, government and community, transforming great ideas into commercially viable businesses.
-As of March 31, 2009, UVic IP had filed more than 320 national and international patent applications, helped incorporate more than 58 university spin-off companies and received more than 575 invention disclosures.
+Research Partnerships and Knowledge Mobilization links universities and colleges on Vancouver Island with researchers, government and community, transforming great ideas into commercially viable businesses.

 UVic owns more technology transfer space than any other BC university.
 UVic-owned Vancouver Island Technology Park (VITP) is an economic powerhouse for the province of BC.
 The park generates $317 million in direct, indirect and induced revenue, and creates more than 2,000 local jobs.
 A highly acclaimed centre of academic and biotech excellence, VITP facilitates the local growth of high technology, which is already Victoria's number one industry, estimated yearly at $1.67 billion, surpassing Victoria's $1.19 billion tourism industry.